Kärcher Steam cleaner SG 4/4

 VapoHydro

-- Thanks to VapoHydro, the steam level can be infinitely adjusted to the cleaning task.
+- Thanks to VapoHydro, the steam intensity can be adapted to the respective cleaning task.

-- In addition to the steam pressure, the saturation can be infinitely adjusted from full steam to hot water.
+- Apart from the steam pressure, the saturation can be continuously adjusted from full steam through to hot water.

-- With the hot water jet, even stubborn dirt can be effectively dissolved from the start.
+- With the hot water jet stubborn dirt can be effectively removed.

-- The on-board storage compartment enables storage of a variety of accessories.
+- The integrated storage compartment can be used to store various accessories.

-- Special small parts are always safely stored and cannot get lost.
+- Special small parts are always stored safely and do not get lost.

-- Tubes can also be stored at the rear of the unit.
+- Even the tubes can be stored at the rear of unit.

 Specifications